FlexMeasures/flexmeasures/documentation/dev/data.rst

 Inspect the queue and jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first option to inspect the state of the ``forecasting`` queue should be via the formiddable `RQ dashboard <https://github.com/Parallels/rq-dashboard>`_.
+The first option to inspect the state of the ``forecasting`` queue should be via the formidable `RQ dashboard <https://github.com/Parallels/rq-dashboard>`_.
 If you have admin rights, you can access it at ``your-flexmeasures-url/rq/``\ , so for instance ``http://localhost:5000/rq/``.
 You can also start RQ dashboard yourself (but you need to know the redis server credentials):

 .. code-block:: bash